 For a panoply of great articles, browse The Electric Typewriter.
 You will be glad you did.

 Finally, I can’t say enough about Hardcore History.
 Dan Carlin’s approach to the themes and events of history is fresh and engaging.
-Perhaps you have to be a hardcore history fan to sit through his audiobook length discussions, but considering that the podcast has been one of the most popular for years, we know there is a large and loyal audience out there.
+Perhaps you have to be a hardcore history fan to sit through his audiobook-length discussions, but considering that the podcast has been one of the most popular for years, we know there is a large and loyal audience out there.
 More recently I have listened to the Revolutions Podcast by Mike Duncan, which is also quite good but lacks something of the colour and contextualization that Carlin brings to his work.

-Please comment if you have any sources of content that would be suitable for use in the classroom.
+Please comment if you have any sources of content that would be suitable for use in the junior-high classroom.